The roadmap for a new generation of SAP and Teamcenter integration

 Since the announcement of the partnership, Siemens and SAP development teams have come together to put the principles above in action.
 We started with the focus on seamless exchange of product relevant data to enable the bi-directional process integration.
 And then put the end-to-end process coverage for specific industry and business processes in focus: Starting with make-to-stock to configure- and engineer-to-order.

-The result is a jointly defined roadmap plan, which starts with the first release in Q4-2021.
+The result is a jointly defined roadmap plan, which builds on the first release in October 2021.
 So let me share a preliminary preview of the intended scope:

 Release 1: Delivers product development to SAP integration

-Our first release will build on the joint domain model, underlying end-to-end processes and sets the foundation for traceability, federation and linkage across system boundaries.
-It will focus on the processes and data transfer from product development to SAP, such as:
+Our first release builds on the joint domain model, underlying end-to-end processes and sets the foundation for traceability, federation and linkage across system boundaries.
+It focuses on the processes and data transfer from product development to SAP, such as:

 - Creation of material masters in SAP based on business semantics